woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-basics.md

 ### Chart
 ![Analytics Chart](analytics-basics-chart.png)

-The charts on report pages offer quite a few options to customize the visualiztion of data.
+The charts on report pages offer quite a few options to customize the visualization of data.
 The data legend ( labeled A ) allows you to toggle the visibility of the different data set periods.
 The _Interval Selector_ ( labeled B ) allows you to adjust the interval displayed in the chart.
 The options available here are dependent upon the length of the date range selected:

 | Length of Date Range  | Interval Options  |
 |---|---|